StanfordLegion/regent-lang.org/reference.md

 #### Replicable Optimization

-The `__replicable` annotation indicates that a task is idempotent, and in addition is deterministic.
-Currently this annotation has no effect, but will be used to enable optimizations in the future.
+The `__replicable` annotation indicates that a task is *control deterministic*, i.e. that all tasks (and other operations) are issued with the same arguments.
+Idempotent tasks are replicable by definition, but a task need not be idempotent to be replicable.
+Currently this annotation has effect only in the `control_replication` branch of Legion, where it enables dynamic control replication.

 {% highlight regent %}
 __demand(__replicable)